otoniel19/areply/README.md

 - third arg is the prefix of commands
 - fourth arg is the version of repl
 - fifth arg is the original name of the repl
-- last arg is the description of repl
+- sixth arg is the description of repl
+- last arg is for show help on the repl start if true will show a help with prefix name and version output will be like:
+  > welcome to repl v1.0.0<br>
+  > type !help to view help

 # start the repl